Last updated on October 12, 2022 by Wandering our World

 So the reality is, that it is possible to wild camp in Andorra, as long as you are subtle about it, and follow a few common sense rules:

 - Choose a very rural spot where it is unlikely you will be disturbed or discovered.
 For example, in the countryside far from settlements.
-If you are hiking a popular walking route, then camp a little bit away from the main route.
+If you are hiking a popular walking route, make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way.

 - Do not camp on private land, near buildings, settlements, or on any land that appears to be cultivated.
 Our own experience is that if you make the effort to avoid these areas, then even if you are ‘discovered’ wild camping in this part of Europe, most farmers and locals are fine with it.